explaingit

 TLDR

-A flexible logging library for Node.js that routes messages to multiple destinations (files, console, databases) based on severity and environment.
+Winston is a flexible logging library for Node.js that routes log messages to multiple destinations simultaneously, with configurable severity levels and output formats like JSON or colorized text.

 Mindmap